 Fullbodies must be 100% in the image.
 You have to respect the design.

 Traits such as "Floating Objects" or those in the Wings or Tails categories have to be fully visible.

 Shading - 4/5/6 Caps

-➣To qualify for the fullbody amount, the entirety of the mhoat must be visible in the image and all details of the design present.
-Parts of the mhoat may be covered by the scenery or objects in the image, but if you leave out details of the design such as floating objects or leave out tails on multi-tails then the art will be marked as a halfbody instead.
+➣ To qualify for the fullbody amount, the entirety of the design must be visible in the image, and all details of the design present.
+Parts of the design may be covered by the scenery or objects in the image, but if you leave out details such as floating objects or leave out tails on multi-tails then the art will be marked as a halfbody instead.

-➣To earn the amount for flat colors they should be a painted color that is solid, uninterrupted, and completely uniform in lines, depth/background, and shading.
-Additionally, the art should closely resemble the references shown on a mhoat's masterlist, overly messy markings that stray too far from the original design may not qualify for flats.
+➣ To earn the amount for flat colors they should be a painted color that is solid, uninterrupted, and completely uniform in lines, depth/background, and shading.
+Additionally, the art should closely resemble the references shown on a design's masterlist, overly messy markings that stray too far from the original design may not qualify for flats.

 ➣ Shading must be noticeably darker than the base colors and affect the entire figure to earn those cap values.

 ➣ Sketches earn the full value for every category they fulfill, but they will skip the added value gained from lines.